Government lacks ‘focus and direction’ on social care reform, says expert

 The Department of Health and Social Care (DHSC) has confirmed that about 20% of the £700 million already earmarked for the next two years will be held back until the impact of various measures are assessed.

-This is in addition to a further sum of at least £600 million of the £1.7 billion announced by the Boris Johnson Government in 2021 for vital reforms also remaining unallocated.
+This is in addition to a further sum of at least £600 million of the £1.7 billion announced by Boris Johnson’s government in 2021 for vital reforms also remaining unallocated.

 The “next steps” for reform published on April 4, which the Government said would build on pledges made in the People at the Heart of Care White Paper published in December 2021, were widely criticised for halving investment in the social care workforce to £250 million.